A look inside the office of Dublin architect, Ryan Kennihan.

-?People tend to ignore their workspaces,? says architect Ryan Kennihan, who moved his practice into the first-floor office of an early 19th century building on Mountjoy Square seven years ago.
-Although small (57 square metres), the space is nonetheless grand, with its Georgian proportions (the building dates back to 1810) and traditional detailing. ?We spend most of our time at work,? explains the Chicago-born architect, 'so I knew I wanted a well-lit, characterful room that I'd enjoy spending time in.?
+"People tend to ignore their workspaces," says architect Ryan Kennihan, who moved his practice into the first-floor office of an early 19th-century building on Mountjoy Square over a decade ago.
+Although small (57 square-metres), the space is nonetheless grand, with its Georgian proportions (the building dates back to 1810) and traditional detailing.
+"We spend most of our time at work," explains the Chicago-born architect, "so I knew I wanted a well-lit, characterful room that I'd enjoy spending time in."

 When asked about his aesthetic, Kennihan, who always looks exquisitely tailored, fittingly quotes the Viennese clothier Knize: "The unavoidable question of style begins with the overcoming of fashion."
 In his person as well as his surroundings, the architect embraces an aesthetic that is timeless and enduring.
 The bijou space, then, is an artful fusion of traditional and modern, which looks effortlessly unified without appearing too 'studied'.

 Farrow & Ball Hague Blue walls pay homage to the building's Georgian origins (and demonstrate beautifully how dark colours can work in small spaces), while birch plywood desks built by Ryan inject a modern, minimalist feel - Kennihan liked the combination of the papery birch and earthy blue.
 A Bauhaus lamp, an original Thonet bentwood chair, and mid-century Danish leather and oak chairs, which Kennihan subsequently discovered were from the philosophy department at Cambridge University (there's a sticker underneath each seat, he tells me) were all bought on eBay and reflect his passion for "beauty and timelessness".